 ‘Hostile.
 Work.
 Environment.’

-The movie stars Steven Yuen (The Walking Dead), Samara Weaving (The Babysitter; Monster Trucks; Ash vs Evil Dead) and Steven Brand (Demons; Teen Wolf; Echoes).
+The movie stars Steven Yuen (The Walking Dead), Samara Weaving (Ready or Not; The Babysitter; Monster Trucks; Ash vs Evil Dead) and Steven Brand (Demons; Teen Wolf; Echoes).

 A mystery ‘red eye’ virus infects a corporate law office on the day attorney Derek Saunders (Yeun) is framed by a co-worker and wrongfully fired.
 The infection is capable of making people act out their wildest impulses, leading to acts of uncontrolled violence.